 If you want to snag a fresh pastry and cuppa on the way to the beach, stop off at Rollers Bakehouse.
 Later in the day, grab a bottle of natural wine at Winona Wine.
 Once you're done with the sun for the day, finish off with a drink at Manly's speakeasy-style bar The Cumberland (one of Sydney's 20 best bars) or some top-notch Mexican at Chica Bonita.

-Hugged by the headlands and surrounded by a perfect picnicking park, Bronte is one of the loveliest and most accessible city beaches.
-Set at the end of Sydney's famed, one-kilometre coastal walk, the quiet and unpretentious beach is the perfect place to dive into the water post-walk from Bondi.
+Hugged by the headlands and surrounded by a perfect picnicking park, Bronte is one of the loveliest and most accessible city beaches in Sydney.
+Set at the end of the famed, one-kilometre coastal walk, the quiet and unpretentious beach is the perfect place to dive into the water post-walk from Bondi.

 If it's too hot, you can always nap under the rock ledge too.
 Those rocks also create a sheltered natural pool for leisurely swimming with minimal waves, or enjoy some laps in the saltwater pool.
 At the same time, the southern headland is a favourite among advanced surfers.
 For lunch, head to the park behind the beach and enjoy fish and chips from one of the local takeaway joints or a freshly grilled barbecue on one of the picnic tables.

-Located near the tip of the northern beaches, Avalon is a destination for wave chasers, with a large surf community based in the area.
+Located near the tip of the northern beaches in Sydney, Avalon is a destination for wave chasers, with a large surf community based in the area.
 Even if you don't surf, it's a great place to watch the pros in action.
 Baywatch even wanted to relocate its filming to Avalon during the 90s.

 Other highlights include the 25-metre ocean pool, located at North Avalon near a triangle-shaped sandbank.
 Meanwhile, along the south cliff (known as Little Avalon), surfers can enjoy fast-barrelling tube rides, thanks to a shallow rock shelf.
 Behind the beach is a shaded park with barbecue facilities, picnic areas and a skate park — helping it get on this list of the best beaches in Sydney.

 Shelly Beach is pristine for a reason — it's part of a protected marine reserve called Cabbage Tree Bay, and so boasts especially clean, turquoise waters filled with exotic fish.
-For this reason, it is specifically popular among scuba divers and snorkelers.
+For this reason, the beloved Sydney beach is specifically popular among scuba divers and snorkelers.
 If you're looking for surf, head to the Fairy Bower side, which offers one of Sydney's best breaks.

 The beach also forms part of the annual Cole Classic, Australia's longest ocean swim.
 And bushwalkers will enjoy the headland track with views over North Head and across the northern beaches.
 This secluded cove is also convenient to get to by ferry and is just a short walk south along Manly's main street.